NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

 ![](./Images/step6Result.png)

-## Step 6.3: Create the circle
+### Step 6.3: Create the circle

-We are still working in `slider_manipulator.py` and now we will be adding the circle on the line for the slider.
+You are still working in `slider_manipulator.py` and now you will be adding the circle on the line for the slider.
 This will also be added to `on_build` like so:

 ```python
 ...